JonathanTylerWeber/prose-perfector/readme.md

 - **HTTP Requests**: axios

 ### Tests
-The tests are located in the `tests` directory for both frontend and backend components.
-To run the tests, use the following commands:
+To run the tests, use the following commands (Backend in main directory, Frontend in frontend directory):

 - **Tests**:
   ```sh